jodri-code/sysl-docs/docs/SYSlang/intro/basic-os/index.md

 ## Installing without the guided installer
 To install without said guided installer, type `part(ch)` to see if you have the 3 partitions.
 (This step is unnecessary but i always do it to be sure)

-To proceed 'coubana' is the install code.
-Plz dont ask.
+To proceed 'elowold' is the install code.
+[A full list of Install Codes can be found in the GDocs File](https://docs.google.com/document/d/1pGIEeBDoBy7iL85BabAjHRIA6SznABof1AjNUcOL6xE/edit?usp=sharing).

 The installer will prompt with "are you sure y/n:", just type `y` and hit enter.
-If you're using version 63.01 or earlier type `g` instead to see a cool bug.
+If you're using version 62.01 or earlier type `g` instead to see a cool bug.

 The nogui should now ask you to enter your SSID.
 Dont worry about this, its an internet thing.
 On VirtualBox, typing anything works, as long as you leave the password as "none."
 If you are not however on a virtual machine, you should enter a real SSID from a real network that you also have the password to.